inspec/inspec/docs/dev/plugins.md

 Depending on the plugin type, activation may be triggered by a number of different events.
 For example, CliCommand plugin types are activated when their activation name is mentioned in the command line arguments.

 After activation, code for that aspect of the plugin is loaded and ready to execute.
-Executioon may be triggered by a number of different events.
+Execution may be triggered by a number of different events.
 For example, the CliCommand plugin types are implicitly executed by Thor when `Inspec::CLI` calls `start()`.

 Refer to the sections below for details about activation and execution timing.